For a Better Life

 Am I Overweight, Or Do I Have Lipedema Fat?

 Getting an initial diagnosis for Lipedema is typically time-consuming, challenging, and emotionally draining.
 Why?
 Because the misdiagnosis starts from a very early age and comes from those closest to us, and even from the patient themselves.
-Those of us suffering from Lipedema commonly hear phrases like, “You’re just big-boned,” or, “You have a pear shape, it’s just your body.”
+Those of us suffering from Lipedema commonly hear phrases like, “You’re just big-boned,” or, “You have a pear shape; it’s just your body.”

 The typical explanations we hear in adolescence accelerate in adulthood.
 After years of trying every diet and exercise routine under the sun, many seek medical advice in the hopes of an explanation.
 This time, the common phrases range from “Maybe you need to control your appetite and portion sizes,” to, “I know you say you’re working out and have a balanced diet, but the scale says otherwise.”
 By the time we learn about Lipedema and make our way a specialist, we’ve been dismissed by other professionals, exhausted by our endless efforts, and worn down by the journey.